Charles Knapp (scholar): Writings

 Knapp contributed to the American Journal of Philology, the Classical Journal, Classical Philology, the Classical Review, and the Classical Weekly (of which he became managing editor in 1906).
 He also contributed articles on classical subjects to encyclopedic works.

 Family

-Knapp was married to Theresa Shaw in 1889 in Manhattan, New York.
+In 1889, Knapp married Theresa Shaw in Manhattan, New York.
 Together, they had one son, Charles M. Knapp, born 21 September 1892.